Skip to main content Skip to secondary navigation

 Sustaining Nature, Supporting Health

-Current models of industrialization and consumption are eroding biodiversity, degrading the environment, and impacting the ability of ecosystems to support human communities.
-Climate change and other environmental challenges are creating a health crisis of planetary dimension, with impacts falling disproportionately on vulnerable and historically marginalized populations.
+Current models of industrialization and consumption are eroding biodiversity, degrading the environment, and weakening the ability of ecosystems to sustain human communities.
+Unsustainable food systems, climate change, natural disasters, pollution, and biodiversity loss are undermining both human well-being and the natural systems we depend on—creating a global health crisis that disproportionately affects vulnerable and historically marginalized populations.

-Stanford's Center for Human and Planetary Health – a multi-disciplinary effort that started in 2017, based at the Woods Institute for the Environment in close partnership with the Stanford School of Medicine’s Center for Innovation in Global Health – believes that these challenges offer a great opportunity for action.
-The Center brings together perspectives from environmental sciences, public health, systems thinking, policy, law, and other disciplines to achieve breakthroughs and find solutions.
-More than 130 faculty and Stanford leaders across campus are active in human and planetary health, and student engagement is high in all our work.
+Stanford’s Center for Human and Planetary Health sees these challenges as an opportunity for action.
+Based at the Woods Institute for the Environment and in close collaboration with the Center for Innovation in Global Health at the School of Medicine, we bring together perspectives from environmental sciences, public health, systems thinking, policy, law, and other disciplines to generate breakthroughs and solutions.
+More than 130 faculty and Stanford leaders across campus are engaged in human and planetary health, with students playing an active role in all our work.

 The Center for Human and Planetary Health's Mission, Vision, Values, Objectives